jonluca/blog/_posts/2020-06-14-nintendo-switch.md

 > Any console purchased after approximately August 2018 is likely to be patched.
 This includes the latest units on shelves, referred to as 'red box' or 'Mariko'.
 Mariko is hardware patched, but may come on a vulnerable firmware.
 Currently the only way to know if your Switch is hackable is by trying to send the payload in RCM.
 Even with this exploit fixed, many Switches on 8.0.1 and below will be hackable to some degree in the future (see Should I update my Firmware? for much more detailed information).
 The serial number on the back of the box can possibly tell you which consoles are patched and which aren't.
 See here for an up to date list.

 ###### Footnotes

+*Note: this is a republish of the article I originally wrote on Medium for [Hackernoon](https://medium.com/hackernoon/how-the-nintendo-switch-prevents-downgrades-by-irreparably-blowing-its-own-fuses-884bd3b7a8ba)*

 [^1]: [http://switchbrew.org/index.php?title=Fuses#Anti-downgrade](http://switchbrew.org/index.php?title=Fuses#Anti-downgrade)